 No spiral option

 Moleskine’s Classic Notebook is the standard against which all other notebooks are measured.
 You can choose from ruled, blank, and grid-format pages as well as numerous colors and even limited-edition patterns.
 Moleskine makes both hard- and softcover notebooks, which are equally durable.
 Basically, whatever configuration you need, you can find it.

 The Classic Notebook is our top pick because the soft vinyl cover can be folded without losing its shape or durability.
 It wipes clean if you get something on it and secures with a built-in elastic.
 If you’re taking your notebook on the go, this is a key feature.
-The pages are also extra thick and a true luxury to write on (and ink won’t bleed through).
+Whether you are using it for making a to-do list or creative writing, the pages are extra thick and a true luxury to write on (and ink won’t bleed through).
 You can use a pen or pencil, though they aren’t designed for artwork or sketching.

 There isn’t a spiral-bound option, which may be helpful for younger writers or students.
 You do need to keep this notebook open as you write, though the spine is very bendable.
 The more you use it, the easier the notebook will fall open to your last page.
 You can also use the built-in bookmark ribbon to mark your place.

 Dimensions: 7.5 x 9.75 inches | Ruled Paper Options: Faint-ruled, plain, dotted, squared | Pages: 192